 2) Effective File Naming For SEO

-Give your images a meaningful file name containing your name and keywords (e.g. pelvic-floor-therapist-Jane-Doe.jpg).
+Give your images a meaningful file name containing your name and SEO keywords (e.g. pelvic-floor-therapist-Jane-Doe.jpg).

 Separate the words with dashes (not_underscores).